pterodactyl-installer/pterodactyl-installer/README.md

 | Rocky Linux      | 8       | :white_check_mark: |
 | AlmaLinux        | 8       | :white_check_mark: |

-_\* Indicates a operating system and release that previosuly was supported by this script._
+_\* Indicates an operating system and release that previously was supported by this script._

 ## Using the installation scripts